 What are the key statistics about chronic myeloid leukemia?

-The average age at diagnosis of CML is around 65 years.
-Over half of cases are diagnosed in people 65 and older.
+The average age at diagnosis of CML is around 64 years.
+Almost half of cases are diagnosed in people 65 and older.
 This type of leukemia mainly affects adults, and is only rarely seen in children.

 Last Revised: 02/24/2015